An article on the different types and sizes of RUBI trowels and a short description on how to choose the right one.

 U-tooth trowels from 10 mm and square trowels from 6 mm leave a minimum 3 mm adhesive layer under the tile.
 So which one to choose?

-The shape of the teeth determines how easily the adhesive spreads and how perfectly the tile is set into the adhesive.
-In general, it is easier to place a tile in the adhesive prepared with a U-toothed trowel because semicircular strips of adhesive are easier to spread than square ones.
-The square strips of adhesive must be spread on both sides when the tiles are pressed.
-The top of the strips shall be spread first, and then they shall be spread sideways.
-When the tiles are pressed into a semicircular strip, the adhesive spreads out on the underside with less chance of air bubbles forming.
+The shape of the teeth determines how easily the adhesive is spread and how perfectly the tile is set into the adhesive.
+In general, it is easier to set a tile in adhesive prepared with a U-tooth trowel because semicircular strips of adhesive are easier to spread than square ones.
+Square strips of adhesive must be spread on both sides when the tile is pressed.
+The top of the strips are pressed out first and then the sides are pressed out.
+When the tiles are pressed into the semicircular strips, the adhesive will spread on the underside with less chance of air bubbles forming.

 How to choose the right trowel?

 Determining the correct trowel dimension (size) depends on the tile itself and the substrate.
-More specifically, it depends on how flat the tiles and the substrate are.
-The curvier the tile or substrate, the more adhesive you need, which also means using a larger trowel size.
+More specifically, it depends on how flat the tile and substrate are.
+The curvier the tile or substrate, the more adhesive you need, which also means using a larger size trowel.

 First, you need to determine how much adhesive you want to have underneath the tile after it’s glued down.
 The minimum thickness should be 2 mm.
-Selecting a minimum adhesive thickness of 3 mm will make it easier to calculate the correct size of the trowel.
-There are two basic ways you can determine the correct trowel size: calculating the deformation of the tile and substrate or visual inspection.
+Choosing a minimum adhesive thickness of 3 mm will make it easier for you to calculate the correct trowel size.
+There are two basic ways you can determine the correct trowel size: calculating the deformation of the tile and the substrate or visual inspection.

 Calculation of deformation

 One example, if when comparing tiles a gap of 6 mm is created in the opposite corner, this means that the tile is 3 mm crooked.
-You need to increase the intended thickness of the adhesive layer you want under the tile by that many mm to have the correct thickness of adhesive!
-If you want the adhesive layer under the tile to be a minimum of 3 mm and the tile has a 3 mm deformation, you need to use a trowel to create a 6 mm thick layer of adhesive.
-In this case, you will achieve the correct coverage with a trowel with 12 mm square teeth.
+You need to increase the intended thickness of the adhesive layer you want under the tile by that many mm to get the correct thickness of adhesive!
+If you want the adhesive layer under the tile to be a minimum of 3mm and the tile has a 3mm warpage, you need to use a trowel to create a 6mm thick layer of adhesive.
+In this case, you will achieve proper coverage with a 12 mm square-toothed trowel.

 Visual inspection